 * For the purpose of this guidance the term ‘EEA national’ does not include UK nationals but does include Swiss nationals, who also enjoy similar free movement rights as a result of bilateral treaties.

-An EEA national’s right to reside is acquired on the basis of fact; therefore there is no requirement for an EEA national to obtain confirmation of their status, although they may apply for documentation from the Home Office if they choose to do so.
+An EEA national’s right to reside is acquired on the basis of their circumstances and there is no requirement for an EEA national to obtain confirmation of this, although they may apply for documentation from the Home Office if they choose to do so.
+Due to uncertainty over the future of the rights of EEA nationals living in the UK, it is advisable for people to ensure they keep documents that may help evidence their residence and activities in the UK, and relationship with EEA family members, in case this is required at a later date.

 All EEA nationals have an initial right of residence for up to three months.
 To stay in the UK beyond this period, they would need to be ‘exercising a treaty right’, which means being a ‘qualified person.’

-- self-employed person (including a formerly self-employed person),
+- Self-employed person (including a former self-employed person)

-To be recognised as a qualified person, an EEA national must satisfy specific requirements that are set out in the Immigration (EEA) Regulations 2006:
+To be recognised as a qualified person, an EEA national must satisfy specific requirements that are set out in 2016 regulations.
+Some of the key requirements are set out below.

-- Jobseeker status may only be retained for longer than three months if there is ‘compelling evidence’ that the EEA national is continuing to seek work and has a ‘genuine chance’ of being engaged in employment – regulation 6(7).
+- Jobseeker status may only be retained for longer than three months if there is ‘compelling evidence’ that the EEA national is continuing to seek work and has a ‘genuine chance’ of being engaged in employment.

-- An EEA national may retain their status as a worker even if they are not currently in employment and will continue to be a worker if they are:
+- An EEA national may retain their status as a worker even if they are not currently in employment when they are:

 - temporarily unable to work as a result of illness or accident;

-- involuntarily unemployed and registered as a jobseeker with the relevant employment office and can provide evidence that they are is seeking employment and have a genuine chance of being engaged.
-An EEA national will only retain worker status on this basis for longer than six months if they have worked for at least one year and there is ‘compelling evidence’ that they are continuing to seek work and has a ‘genuine chance’ of being engaged in employment;
+- involuntarily unemployed and registered as a jobseeker with the relevant employment office and can provide evidence that they are is seeking employment and have a genuine chance of being engaged (worker status is only retained for longer than six months if they have worked for at least one year and there is ‘compelling evidence’ that they are continuing to seek work and has a ‘genuine chance’ of being engaged in employment);

 - involuntarily unemployed and has embarked on vocational training; or

-- voluntarily ceased working and embarked on vocational training that is related to his previous employment – regulation 6(2).
+- voluntarily ceased working and embarked on vocational training that is related to their previous employment.

-- A student and self-sufficient person needs to have “sufficient resources not to become a burden on the social assistance system of the UK” during their period of residence – regulation 4(1).
+- A student or self-sufficient person needs to have ‘comprehensive sickness insurance’ and ‘sufficient resources not to become a burden on the social assistance system of the UK’ during their period of residence.

 When new countries accede to the EU, the UK government can limit access to the labour market for nationals of these countries for a set period of time.
 In the past, restrictions were placed on nationals of the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia, between 1 May 2004 and 30 April 2011, and on nationals of Bulgaria and Romania between 1 January 2007 and 31 December 2013.

-EEA nationals will acquire the right of permanent residence after five years continuous residence in the UK as a qualified person under the Immigration (EEA) Regulations 2006, or if they meet the criteria as a worker or self-employed person who has ceased activity because of a permanent incapacity to work.
+EEA nationals will acquire the right of permanent residence after five years’ continuous residence in the UK as a qualified person under the 2016 Regulations, or if they meet the criteria as a worker or self-employed person who has ceased activity because of a permanent incapacity to work.

 - Spouse or civil partner*